Custom Business T-Shirts Guide: Branded Apparel for Companies & Teams

 Translating Your Brand Guidelines to Apparel

-If your company has established brand guidelines with specific colors, fonts, and logo usage rules, translating those to custom apparel requires a few considerations.
+If your company has established brand guidelines, translating those to custom apparel requires a few considerations.
 Pantone colors in your brand book may look different on fabric than on screen or paper, especially on darker shirt colors.
 Our design experts can help you match your brand colors as closely as possible to the printing method you choose.

 Upload your logo file to our Design Lab in the highest resolution format available (vector files like .AI, .EPS, or .PDF work best).
-The Design Lab shows you a real-time preview of exactly how your design will look on the actual product, so you can see how your company logo translates to fabric before you commit to an order.
-If your logo has fine detail or many colors, our Inkers can recommend adjustments that will print cleanly without compromising your brand identity.
+The Design Lab shows you a real-time preview of exactly how your design will look on the actual product before you commit to an order.
+If your logo has fine detail or many colors, our Inkers can recommend adjustments that will print cleanly.
+One thing we’ve learned from working with thousands of companies: keeping the design clean and the logo well-sized makes a stronger impression than a busy design that tries to include every brand element at once.

 “Our company had over 500 people attending a local AAA baseball game and the employees who work together to boost employee engagement (Engagement Champions) wanted to stand out at the event.
 What better way than with custom raglan style baseball shirts!”